TwelveIterationMods/docs/src/pages/privacy.md

 - The right to object: You have the right to object to our processing of your Personal Information under certain circumstances.
 - The right to not be subject to automated decision-making: You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or significantly affects you, unless it is necessary for entering into or performing a contract, is authorized by law, or you have given your explicit consent.
 - The right to non-discrimination: You have the right not to be discriminated against for exercising any of your GDPR rights.
 We will not treat you unfairly or subject you to negative consequences as a result of exercising any of these rights.

+### Rights under the CCPA (California Residents)

+- The right to know: You have the right to request that we disclose what Personal Information we collect, use, disclose, and sell.
+- The right to delete: You have the right to request the deletion of your Personal Information that we have collected, subject to certain exceptions.
+- The right to opt-out: You have the right to opt-out of the sale of your Personal Information.
+- The right to non-discrimination: You have the right not to receive discriminatory treatment for exercising any of your CCPA rights.

 To exercise any of these rights, please contact us at info@twelveiterations.com.